Antony-Holovchenko/flashbot/README.md

 ### 2. Check the console:
 In the console you should see that the simulation passed successfully.
-And after this you will see information about successfull txs bundle submission to the the Flashbots network and inclusion in the block.<br />
+And after this you will see information about successfull txs bundle submission to the the Flashbots network and inclusion in the block.\
-Example below:<br />
+Example below:\

-`Simulation successfully completed in block number: <some block number> <br />
+`Simulation successfully completed in block number: <some block number>`\
-Bundle was successfully submitted, processing ... <br />
+`Bundle was successfully submitted, processing ...`\
-Wait response: BundleIncluded <br />
+`Wait response: BundleIncluded`\
-Bundle successfully included in block! <br />
+`Bundle successfully included in block!`
-`

 ## Checking the results
 ### 1. Verify your metamask account balance:
 Balance in the 1st account, from which you initiate a tx should be decreased for the amount from 2 txs in the `signedTransactions` object.
 In my example this amount is 0.002 ETH.
 And in the 2nd account the balance should be increased
-for the amount from 2 txs.<br />
+for the amount from 2 txs.\
 If you see this result, then congratulations.
 The flashbot is working as expected, and you successfully sent tx directly to the miner omitting the public mempool.